mhjohnson/pyqueue_wrapper/readme.md

     }
 }
 ```
-**In configuration dictionary, be sure to specify:**
+**The name of the queue depends on two configuration variables**:

+1. BASENAME - name of queue
-* ENV_MODE (environment suffix used on name of queue).
+2. ENV_MODE - environment suffix used on naming of queue

+In this example, the full name of the queue would become my_queue_dev

+**Be sure to sepcify the TYPE**
-* TYPE - the service to use (eg: 'sqs' for AWS SQS, 'ironio' for iron.io QS)
+TYPE - the queue service to use (eg: 'sqs' for AWS SQS, 'ironio' for iron.io QS)

 ###Usage:
 ```python